Support for Grieving Children

-Kids Grieve Too is designed to recognize physical, psychosocial, spiritual and cultural aspects of the bereavement journey of children.
+Kids Grieve Too is designed to recognize physical, emotional, spiritual and cultural aspects of children’s grief.

-Grieving children turn to their parents and other trusted adults who may also be grieving the loss of their loved one.
-Knowing how to recognize their grief and provide support while experiencing loss oneself can be challenging.
-Kids Grieve Too is designed for both adults and children to receive the support and coping tools needed during the painful period of loss.
+Grieving children turn to their parents or other trusted adults who may also be grieving.
+Recognizing a child’s grief and providing support while grieving can be difficult.
+Kids Grieve Too is designed for both adults and children to receive the support and coping tools to deal with grief.

 Teens Grieve Too (Ages 13-17)

-Peer support groups are an ideal way to help bereaved teens heal.
-They are allowed and encouraged to tell their stories as they like.
+Every teen grieves differently.
+Peer support groups are an ideal way to help grieving teens heal.
+They are encouraged to tell their stories as they like.
 In this setting, teens will meet and build friendships with others who have had similar experiences.
-Although grief is unique to each individual, they can support one another throughout their journeys.
+Although, grief is unique to each individual, they can help support one another.